viliRocha/Game-Dino-Offline/README.md

 # Game-Dino-Offline

-A Google dinosaur game clone that I made using javascript, the p5play library and also electron.
+A Google Chrome dinosaur game clone that I made using JavaScript, the p5play library and also Electron.

 ## Game controls